milesepstein13/golf_stats/README.md

 - The ability to average any stat over any desired set of rounds
 - Timeseries and scatterplots that can be set to display any stat

-[Here](https://docs.google.com/spreadsheets/d/1qIocDwMujmPI7DJ_7OhB2iQLtrDQSNk7IsoE9D0EMQ4/edit?usp=sharing) is a viewable version of the spreadsheet I work in.
+[Here](https://docs.google.com/spreadsheets/d/1qIocDwMujmPI7DJ_7OhB2iQLtrDQSNk7IsoE9D0EMQ4/edit?usp=sharing) is a viewable version of the spreadsheet I have been using since 2022.